An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 - The receiving device transmits the signals to a computer.
 The computer creates a picture based on the radio signals emitted from the body.

 An MRCP scan is carried out in an MRI scanner.
 The MRI scanner is like a tunnel about 1.5 metres long surrounded by a large circular magnet.
-You lie on a couch which then slides into the scanner.
+You lie on a table that slides into the scanner.
 A receiving device, like an aerial, is placed behind, or around, the part of the body being examined.
 This detects the tiny radio signals emitted from your body.
 When each picture is being taken you need to keep still for a few minutes, otherwise the scan picture may be blurred.

 The scan itself is painless.
 The whole procedure can take 15-40 minutes.
 It may be a little uncomfortable lying still on the couch for this time.
 In some cases an injection of a special contrast dye is given into the bloodstream via a vein on your arm.